erroronline1/qualitymanagement/readme.md

 modules have to handle conditional behaviour on their own, respective python implementations require adding to and recompiling assistant.py.

-because of the architecture of the framework the core.html file is placed in its own folder and has a cumbersome import-procedure for scripts and styles. on the other hand everything else of the assistant remains accessible and changeable without the need of recompiling the wrapper. this is only necessary on changes on the core.html file itself or on adding python specific modules.
+because of the architecture of the framework the core.html file is placed in its own folder and has a cumbersome import-procedure for scripts and styles. on the other hand everything else of the assistant remains accessible and changeable without the need of recompiling the wrapper. this is only necessary on changes on the core.html file itself or on adding or editing python specific modules.

 [back to top](#table-of-contents)